PBO-Tools/Dr-Jones-Trader-Rework/README.md

 ## About The Project

-A mod for the game DayZ (https://www.bohemia.net/games/dayz) has undergone a rework to address a range of issues, including problems with items not appearing in inventory after purchase and issues with NULL points and unsafe down-casting.
-The mod, called Dr Jones Trader (https://steamcommunity.com/sharedfiles/filedetails/?id=1590841260), has not been updated since February 2021 and is considered abandonware.
+A mod for the game DayZ https://www.bohemia.net/games/dayz

+This rework fixes which fixes most of the issues related to the mod including items not appearing in your inventory when you buy an item, NULL points and Unsafe down-casting issues.
+Dr Jones Trader (https://steamcommunity.com/sharedfiles/filedetails/?id=1590841260) is abandonware with not being updated since Feb, 2021

 <p align="right">(<a href="#readme-top">back to top</a>)</p>